Imetomi/Backtestify/README.md

 ## TODOs

 Right now I'm working on scraping more real data from the web.
-The program is optimized for the forex trading which means that you can't apply this program to you preferred instrument.
+The program is optimized for the forex trading which means that PIP calculation may run into problems with other instruments.